find several active volcanoes on Vanuatu islands

 of this, it has become one very popular tourist attraction.

-Being part of the Pacific Ring of Fire, South Pacific islands are known for their volcanoes and
+Being part of the Pacific Ring of Fire, South Pacific islands are known for

 The island of Abrym is actually a volcanic island.
 The Abrym volcano is a shield